 - Do someone an act of kindness every day, it costs nothing and will make you feel better.

 - Get work-life balance that suits you.
 Working smarter means prioritizing your work, focused on the tasks that will make a real distinction to your work.

 - Challenge you by setting your own individual goals.
-This may help you deal with stress, as by continuously challenging yourself you are being practical and taking charge of your life.
+This may help you deal with stress, as by continuously challenging yourself you are being practical and sane.
 You can try learning a new language or a new game/sport.

 - We all need to take some time from our hectic schedules for socializing, recreation or exercise.
 Set aside a few nights for some quality “me time” away from work.
 Additional hours at work mean that people are not spending sufficient time doing things that they enjoy.

 - Physical activity can help to get you in the right state of mind and identify the causes of your stress.
-Exercise may not make your stress vanish, but it will decrease the emotional intensity that you feel, clearing your belief and allow you to deal with your problems more peacefully.
+Exercise may not eliminate stress, but it will decrease the emotional intensity and allows to deal with problems more peace.

 Either with a diet, exercise, both, or something else, losing fat and getting shredded can be a tremendous challenge.
-Many times, especially as we get older, diet and exercise just don’t cut it to lose as many pounds as we want or are just not powerful enough to attack that unsightly abdominal fat.
-This is why many experts recommend products that will boost your metabolism and fat burn while still retaining your muscle mass.
+Many times, especially as we get older, diet and exercise just don’t lose as many pounds as we want.
+It’s just not powerful enough to attack that unsightly abdominal fat.
+This is why many experts recommend products that will boost metabolism and fat burn while still retaining your muscle mass.